kamalarieff/anticar/content/questions/whats_wrong_with_cars/_index.md

 -   <https://www.reddit.com/r/fuckcars/comments/v633io/the_cheap_green_lowtech_solution_for_the_worlds>
 -   <https://reddit.com/r/fuckcars/comments/v7l8u0/its_time_for_everyone_to_stop_ignoring_ebikes/iblqdac/>

-An eloquently put article how to cities should be built on bicycles.
+An eloquently put article on how cities should be built on bicycles.